A QBist Ontology: Evolution: the Upanishadic view

-What can justify such an adventure, considering all the pain and suffering that (in hindsight) it entails?
+We have now strayed, inevitably, into the vexing territory of theodicy: what could justify this adventure, considering all the pain and suffering that (in hindsight) it entails?
 Certainly not an extra-cosmic Creator imposing these evils on his creatures.
 But the One of the Upanishads is no such monster; it imposes these things \emph{on itself}.
 But still---why?
-Here goes: \bq a play of self-concealing and self-finding is one of the most strenuous joys that conscious being can give to itself, a play of extreme attractiveness.
+Imagine for a moment that you are all-powerful and all-knowing.
+Could you experience the joy of winning a victory, of overcoming difficulties and oppositions, of making discoveries, of being surprised?
+You could not.
+To make all of this possible, you impose limitations on your inherent power and knowledge.
+In the words of Sri Aurobindo: \bq a play of self-concealing and self-finding is one of the most strenuous joys that conscious being can give to itself, a play of extreme attractiveness.
 There is no greater pleasure for man himself than a victory which is in its very principle a conquest over difficulties, a victory in knowledge, a victory in power, a victory in creation over the impossibilities of creation\dots.
 There is an attraction in ignorance itself because it provides us with the joy of discovery, the surprise of new and unforeseen creation\dots.
 If delight of existence be the secret of creation, this too is one delight of existence; it can be regarded as the reason or at least one reason of this apparently paradoxical and contrary Lila. \cite[pp. 426--27]{SA-TLD} \eq \emph{L\={\i}l\={a}} is a term of Indian philosophy which describes the manifested world as the field for a joyful sporting game made possible by self-imposed limitations.
-If the force at work in the world is an \emph{infinite} force working under self-imposed constraints, as it is on the view presently outlined, then what we need to understand is not \emph{how} it works, \footnote{While quantum mechanics tells us how the probabilities of the possible outcomes of measurements are correlated, it offers no clue to the mechanism or process by which measurement outcomes determine the probabilities of measurement outcomes.
-In fact, such explanations appear to be ruled out by a growing number of no-go theorems \cite{Bell64,Bell66,KS,GHZ,Klya}.
-If the force at work in the world is an infinite force, this should be no cause for concern, inasmuch as any attempt to explain the working of such a force in terms of physical mechanisms or natural processes would be self-contradictory.} but \emph{why} it works under the particular constraints that it does. \footnote{Arguably, a world about which anything coherent can be said requires, at a minimum, sufficiently stable re-identifiable forms.
-If these are to be manifested through spatial relations between relata that lack spatial extent, the spatial relations (relative positions and orientations) as well as the corresponding relative momenta must be indefinite, uncertainty relations must hold, the relata must be fermions\dots, in short, something very much like quantum mechanics must hold~\cite{Mohrhoff-QMexplained}.
-And if the manifested world is, in addition, to contain individuals capable of telling causal stories about sufficiently stable re-identifiable objects, something very much like the standard model and general relativity must hold \cite{Mohrhoff-JustSo,Mohrhoff-book25}.
-(According to Wilczek \cite{Wilczek2008}, ``[s]tandard model is a grotesquely modest name for one of humankind's greatest achievements.'')}